StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Click **Save** to confirm

-The new deletion period applies as of now unless you've picked a shorter one (see note below).

 ..
 NOTE::
-   Documents that have been longer on Skribble than the new deletion period will be deleted the very next day.
-Your team members will only receive one e-mail reminder on the day of deletion.
+   Documents that have been on Skribble longer than the new deletion period will be deleted the next day.
+Your team members will only receive an e-mail reminder on the day of deletion.

 **E-mail reminders for your team members**